Cash on Delivery in Indian Dropshipping: Should You Offer It?

 Why COD Matters in the Indian Market

 India is a unique eCommerce ecosystem.
 Despite increasing adoption of UPI and digital wallets, a huge percentage of online shoppers still trust COD as their go-to payment option.
+When you’re building a COD-enabled store, your platform matters just as much as your payment strategy—especially if you’re learning how to start dropshipping on Shopify in India with the right checkout and COD controls.

 Key Stats: